sikehish/NotesNode/README.md

 # NotesNode

-Welcome to NotesNode - a simple note-taking application built with MERN, TS and Tailwind!
+Welcome to NotesNode - A simple note-taking application built with MERN, TS and Tailwind!

 ## Description